BorisG0/TCP_Chat_System/README.md

 start second server with two ports, opposite of the first one, as parameters `java Server 8888 7777`

-start as many clients as you want with different ports each `java Client 2222`, the default port for Clients 1234
+start as many clients as you want with different ids each `java Client 1`, the default id for Clients 0

 ## Usage